Malaybalay: Sports

-Available sports venues in the city include basketball courts, 1 bowling alley, 1 pelota court, and 10 tennis courts.
-All barangays in the city have at least one basketball court.
-With a total of 60 basketball courts, there are some barangays with 2 or more basketball courts.
-The recent resurgence of Badminton as a favorite sport has created 4 new facilities in this field of recreation including the former Belyca Cinema.
+The city offers a variety of sports venues, including basketball courts, chess clubs, a bowling alley, a pelota court, and a total of 10 tennis courts.
+Impressively, each of the city's barangays features at least one basketball court, with some boasting 2 or more, contributing to a total of 60 basketball courts.
+Furthermore, Badminton has experienced a resurgence in popularity, leading to the establishment of four new facilities dedicated to this sport, including the conversion of the former Belyca Cinema.

-There are 4 gymnasium/auditorium, which are used for sports events as well as other public programs or gatherings.
-The former Faro Cinema was converted into a military base camp.
-Most people go to Valencia or Cagayan de Oro to watch movies in theaters.
+In addition to these recreational options, the city hosts four gymnasiums and auditoriums, used not only for sporting events but also for various public programs and gatherings.
+For cinema entertainment, residents typically travel to Valencia or Cagayan de Oro.

-Malaybalay will also be the site of the province-owned Bukidnon Sports and Cultural Complex which would be built in barangay Laguitas.
-It will include a track oval, swimming pool and other associated facilities.
+Exciting developments are on the horizon, with plans for the construction of the Bukidnon Sports and Cultural Complex in barangay Laguitas.
+This complex will feature a track oval, swimming pool, and other related facilities, adding to the city's sporting infrastructure.

-There are 4 spring resorts located in Bangcud & Managok and 4 plazas or parks.
-Aside from these, well-maintained public open spaces for leisure and recreation have yet to be developed in the city.
+For relaxation and leisure, Malaybalay boasts four spring resorts situated in Nasuli, Bangcud, and Managok, along with four plazas or parks.
+Additionally, there are plans for the creation of well-maintained public open spaces in the city.

-The Bukidnon Provincial Zoological Park was opened in 2019 at the Kaamulan Grounds.
+Furthermore, the Bukidnon Provincial Zoological Park, established in 2019 at the Kaamulan Grounds, offers a unique attraction for animal enthusiasts and visitors.

 Government

 City administration

 The city is administered by the City Mayor together with the Vice Mayor and the Sangguniang Panlungsod.
-The mayor is the local chief executive officer of the city and exercises control and supervision over all local administrative offices as mandated by the Local government code of the philippines (1991).
+The mayor is the local chief executive officer of the city and exercises control and supervision over all local administrative offices as mandated by the Local government code of the Philippines (1991).
 The city also has a City Administrator that assists the mayor.

 The Sangguniang Panlungsod (or SP) serves as the local legislative arm of the city.
 It enacts ordinances and issues regulations that are necessary to promote the propriety and general welfare of the city's residents; ensure the health, safety, comfort and convenience of its constituents, maintain peace and order, improve and promote high public morals, and ensure the protection of the properties within the city's jurisdiction.
 There are 12 elected Sangguniang members and a permanent Sangguniang Panlungsod secretary.
 The Sangguniang Panlungsod is headed by the Vice Mayor, acting as its presiding officer.
 There are twelve (12) elected Sanggunian members and one permanent Sangguniang Panlungsod secretary.

-Malaybalay City 46 barangays each headed by a barangay chairman together with seven Sangguniang Barangay members.
+Malaybalay 46 barangays each headed by a barangay chairman together with seven Sangguniang Barangay members.